-Coach Williamson enters his seventh season with Marcus Baseball.
+Coach Kevin Williamson enters his tenth season with Marcus Baseball.
 He played collegiate baseball at Arizona State University.
 He was drafted four times in the Major League Baseball draft, including a first-round selection by the Atlanta Braves.
 He played four years of professional baseball in the Oakland Athletics and New York Yankees organizations.

 Coach Williamson began his coaching career as the pitching coach at the University of New Mexico.
-He has been a high school baseball coach for 22 years.

 In 2004, he was named The Dallas Morning News’ Area Baseball Coach of the Year.
 He was a speaker at the 2006 National High School Baseball Coaches Association Convention in St. Louis and at the 2013 New Mexico High School Coaches Convention.